azatuni/sem-ver-sh/README.md

 ## About semver.sh
 semver.sh is a software release automation bash script which using [Semantic Versioning (SemVer)](https://semver.org/) software versioning schemes.
 It's analize git's commites titles after last pushed tag (if any exists) and manage new tag|release version.
 After successful release can push new version as a tag to remote origin with all commits messages as a release note(changelog) inside tag's body.
 Can create separate changeleg file (default: CHANGELOG.md) if sem-ver.sh run with --changelog key.
-Can update package version in package file (package.json etc) if specified via -f PACKAGE_FILE option and argument.
+Can update package version in package version file (package.json etc) if specified via '-f' key followed with 'VERSION_FILE' argument.
 ## Git commit title patterns
-semver.sh using [commitizen](https://github.com/commitizen) style commit titles patterns for defining new SemVer All commit's titles should starts with the following patterns:
+semver.sh using [commitizen](https://github.com/commitizen) style commit titles patterns for defining new SemVer.
+Any commit's titles should starts with the following pattern:
 - **Major** Version commit title pattern:
   - *BREAKING CHANGE:*
 - **Minor** Version commit title pattern: